Just a Song Before I Go: Background

 The song was written by Graham Nash about leaving loved ones behind before going on a concert tour.
 It was written in Hawaii in about 20 minutes at the piano while Nash and Leslie Morris were staying with a friend, later revealed to be a rather "low-level drug dealer".
 Nash had a little while to get to the airport to head back to his home in Los Angeles.
 The dealer queried Nash something along the lines of "You're a big shot song writer, I bet you can't write a song just before you go."
-After Nash asking how much the dealer was betting, he responded $500.
+In response to Nash asking how much the dealer was betting, he wagered $500.
 In a February 25, 2016, interview on The Late Show with Stephen Colbert, Nash stated that he still has that $500.
 This song came in the nick of time, because an upcoming hurricane was about to wreak havoc on the island.

 Billboard praised the "hypnotically soothing orchestration" and the vocal harmonies.
 Cash Box said that "an unmistakable vocal blend and Stephen Stills' smooth electric guitar licks are here" and called the melody "gentle."
 Record World called it "a quiet, melodic song with a dreamy air."

 Crosby, Stills and Nash arranged "Just a Song Before I Go" as a straight ballad, with mostly acoustic textures anchored by two electric guitar solos from Stephen Stills.